MicrosoftDocs/fabric-docs/docs/data-development/connect-apps-api-graphql.md

 > [!NOTE]
 > Microsoft Fabric API for GraphQL is in preview.

+## Prerequisites

+If you haven't created an API for GraphQL, follow the steps in [Create an API for GraphQL in Fabric and add data](get-started-api-graphql.md).

+## Obtain the API for GraphQL endpoint

-To connect your application to the API for GraphQL, first you must obtain the API endpoint.
+To connect your application to the API, first you must obtain the API endpoint:

-## Obtain the Graph API endpoint

-To get the endpoint:

 1. Navigate to your API item in the Fabric portal.